What if Both Parties Want to Stay in the Marital Home in a Massachusetts Divorce?

 Factors Influencing the Decision on the Marital Home

 Several factors influence the court’s decision regarding who gets the marital home during divorce proceedings.
 The court will look at the length of the marriage, when the home was purchased, whether it was purchased with premarital funds (in the case of a short term marriage), and whether the interested party can afford to keep the house.
-If one spouse wishes to keep the house, they will likely need to buy out the other party’s interest, which requires an accurate assessment of the home’s current market value and existing debts.
+If one spouse wishes to keep the house, they will likely need to buy out the other party’s interest, (for example, one party can use retirement accounts to put towards a buyout) which requires an accurate assessment of the home’s current market value and existing debts.
 Furthermore, the needs of any children involved can sway the decision, as courts often prioritize stability for minors.
 Other considerations include each spouse’s earning capacity, contributions made to the household (though this is not a significant consideration in long term marriages), and any inheritances that may have been considered separate property.
 The goal is to achieve a fair division of assets.
+Assets that are part of a division in divorce do not always have to be equal.

 Role of Massachusetts Judges in Property Division

 Massachusetts judges frequently have to make decisions about the marital home, including who has the right of use during divorce proceedings, and whether the house should be sold.
 They are tasked with evaluating the specifics of each case and applying the principles of equitable distribution to reach a fair outcome.
 Judges take into consideration all relevant factors, including the financial circumstances of each spouse, the length of the marriage, and any contributions made toward the acquisition of the marital assets.
 The court also assesses any temporary orders that may have been established during the divorce process, which can influence the division of the marital home.
 If one party has been granted the right to occupy the home during proceedings, this may affect the final decision.
 Furthermore, Massachusetts courts have held that the emotional and practical aspects of retaining the family home must also be weighed, especially when children are involved.
+Emotional attachment and keeping the best interest of the minor children can be a factor in contested divorce where the parties cannot agree on who keeps the home.
 Ultimately, the judge’s decision aims to provide a resolution that fairly allocates marital property while considering the needs and rights of both spouses.
 Bearing all of this in mind, if both parties want to keep the marital home and cannot agree on a buyout, many Massachusetts judges will order that the house be sold and the proceeds divided equitably.

 The Marital Home and Debt Considerations